$bMovies ProspectusOn-chain shares in bMovies LTD — Seed equity raise, $110,000 for 10%

 Example: if the Platform ships 100 films over a year, each film retains 1% of its royalty supply for the $bMovies pool.
 A $bMovies holder with 1% of the supply receives roughly 1% of the platform pool.
 Actual returns depend on ticket volume, cascade splits on derivative works, and any operational deductions described in clause 8.

-The Issuer is deliberately structured as a non-custodial platform. $bMovies shares are delivered directly to an address the buyer controls — either a BRC-100 wallet the buyer has connected to the site (Metanet Client, Yours Wallet, HandCash, etc.), or a BSV address the buyer provided in their account profile.
-The Issuer does not hold your private keys.
-The Issuer cannot move, freeze, or reissue your shares.
+$bMovies shares are issued directly to a BSV address the buyer controls — either a BRC-100 wallet connected to the site (Metanet Client, Yours Wallet, HandCash, etc.) or a BSV address the buyer provided at signup.
+The Issuer does not hold the buyer's spending key, cannot move shares unilaterally, and cannot freeze or reissue them.

-For the full non-custodial disclosure, see Non-custodial disclosure.
+For the full custody disclosure, see Non-custodial disclosure.

 6. Primary issuance and tranche schedule